danehuang/annotated-gp/src/intro.md

 # The Annotated GP

-This series of notebooks contains an introduction to Gaussian Processes (GPs).
+This series of notebooks contains a tutorial on Gaussian Processes (GPs).
 We'll cover the basics of GPs, the closely related Kernel Ridge Regression (KRR), sparse GPs (including Variational GPs), and GPs that fit derivatives.